 3) Tax returns from individual taxpayers and partnerships are due on the 15th day of the fourth month following the close of the tax year.

-Explanation: Individual returns are due on the 15th day of the fourth month following the close of the tax year.
-Beginning with the 2016 tax returns, partnership tax returns are due the 15th day of the third month.
+Explanation: Individual returns are due on the 15th day of the fourth month following the close of the tax year, but partnership tax returns are due the 15th day of the third month.